Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 34,092 people, 11,765 houses or apartments, and a median cost of homes of $71,960, house prices in Chester are some of the most affordable in Pennsylvania as well as the nation.
+With a population of 33,988, 11,610 total housing units (homes and apartments), and a median house value of $70,911, house prices in Chester are some of the most affordable in Pennsylvania as well as the nation.

 Renters dominate Chester's housing market, and most live in three of four bedroom dwellings, chiefly found in row houses and other attached homes.

-Relative to Pennsylvania, our data show that Chester's latest annual appreciation rate is higher than 90% of the other cities and towns in Pennsylvania.
+Relative to Pennsylvania, our data show that Chester's latest annual appreciation rate is lower than 90% of the other cities and towns in Pennsylvania.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Chester differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Chester - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Chester real estate investment or home purchase decisions.